Registration Required - https://www.rootinstitute.ngo/spiritual-programme-express-interest

 The Vajra Cutter Sutra (Vajracchedikā Prajñāpāramitā Sutra) is one of the most important of the Perfection of Wisdom sutras, which describe the wisdom of ultimate reality.
 Drawing on commentaries from the Indian and Tibetan traditions, Venerable Tenzin Namjong will unravel the meaning of this sutra, with an emphasis on how we can practically apply the wisdom of emptiness to our daily lives & spiritual practice.
 The teaching sessions will include guided meditation on the wisdom of emptiness which will help us identify our mistaken ideas about the nature of reality and the disturbing emotions that spring from them as the very root of all of our problems & suffering!
 Since the even mere recitation of the sutra is a highly effective practice for purification of obstacles and accumulation of merit, the course will also include one group recitation of the sutra following the instructions of Lama Zopa Rinpoche.
 This special course will be a source of wisdom and inspiration for students of any level.

 There will be two special extra sessions on Feb.
 12 for Losar and Feb.
 27 for Chotrul Duchen.
+We will have world-wide group Sutra recitation sessions.
 Even if participants are not able to join the sutra recitation live, everyone is highly encouraged to read the sutra as many times as possible at whatever time is suitable over the Days of Miracles.

 About the Teacher: